HackerLoop/rotonde-uavtalk/README.md

 {
   "type": "update"
     {
-      objectId: 12345,
+      "objectId": 12345,
-      instanceId: 0,
+      "instanceId": 0,
-      status: 'Connected',
+      "status": "Connected",
-      txDataRate: 0,
+      "txDataRate": 0,
-      rxDataRate: 0,
+      "rxDataRate": 0,
-      txFailures: 0,
+      "txFailures": 0,
-      rxFailures: 0,
+      "rxFailures": 0,
-      txRetries: 0
+      "txRetries": 0
     }
 }
 ```

 ## Using it

-In most case, the bridge is used through its a websocket (Rest interface is foreseen), by sending and receiving JSON objects.
+In most case, the bridge is used through its websocket (Rest interface is foreseen), by sending and receiving JSON objects.
 There a four types of json objects, "update", "req", "cmd" or "sub",
 which are detailed below.